 Thursday, April 15, 2010

-UPDATE 04/15/10: Details continue to emerge in the recent Pasco County fatal dog attack.
-After killing the newborn, Sidon attacked another household pit bull who was reportedly chained in the backyard.
+UPDATE 04/15/10: Details continue to emerge in the Pasco County fatal attack.
+After killing the newborn, Sidon attacked another household pit bull that was chained in the backyard.
 Kevin Doll, a spokesperson for the Pasco County Sheriff's Office, said the infant's mother underwent a toxicology test to determine why she slept through the attack.
 He said that authorities had visited the home in December when Carter Sr. was arrested on a charge of aggravated battery.

 This is the second child in Moon Lake to be killed by a family dog in four months.
-On December 12, 2009, Dallas Lee Walters was mauled to death by a relative's rottweiler-mix during a birthday party.
+In December 2009, Dallas Lee Walters was killed by a relative's rottweiler-mix during a birthday party.

 04/14/10: Infant Killed by Pet Pit Bull

 New Port Richey, FL - Newborn Thomas James Carter Jr. was mauled to death today by his parents' brindle pit bull, according to the Pasco County Sheriff's Office.
 Neighbors say the infant died while sharing a bed with his sleeping 16-year old mother in their Moon Lake Estates home.
 The mother, whom neighbors identified as Nicole Koezeno, didn't discover her infant son was dead until a neighbor said she knocked on the mother's door and woke her around noon.